Raathigesh/Raathigesh.github.io/_posts/2014-10-11-Effective-Blogging-with-Github-Pages-And-Bracket.md

 ---
-layout: post
-title: Blogging with GitHub Pages & Brackets
+title:  "Effective Blogging with Github Pages And Bracket"
-excerpt: "I like to blog.
-Blogging enables to share knowledge, viewes and findings with others.
-More than that, I blog because it may help my future self to refer certain findings quickly."
-modified: 2014-10-19
+categories:
+  - Tools
-tags: [Tools]
+tags:
-comments: true
+  - Blogging
 ---

 I like to blog.
 Blogging enables to share knowledge, viewes and findings with others.
 More than that, I blog because it may help my future self to refer certain findings quickly.
 I started blogging with [Google Bloggers](https://www.blogger.com/home?pli=1).
 Google Bloggers is an excellent platform to get you content out in no time.
 Its simple, fast and effective.
 But I always wanted by blog to look in certain way.
 I love minimalistic design concepts.
 Bloggers is a great place to start but it will fall short if you want great amount of customizability (Atleast for me).
 After sometime I started looking for other options and found [Wordpress](https://wordpress.com/).
 Wordpress is an amazing blogging platform.
 It's customizability often blows my mind.
 It's not just customizable but also super powerfull.
 [Wordpres powers more than 18% of the Web](http://thenextweb.com/insider/2013/07/27/wordpress-now-powers-18-9-of-the-web-has-over-46m-downloads-according-to-founder-matt-mullenweg/).
 I blogged for somettime with wordpress.
 The problem with wordpress is its not just a blogging platform anymore.
 It's more than that.
 It's a full blown Content Management System.
 It's a good thing for some people but if you are expeting a simple, fast and hassel free setup, wordpress could be overwhelming.